 I recommend you stop at d’Vijff Vlieghen for a lavish traditional Dutch meal.
 The name d’Vijff Vlieghen means “the five flies” in English.
 It is a must visit restaurant for those who’d like to experience an authentic Dutch meal.
 We recommend you order the herring appetizer, get the sea bass or the beef tenderloin for your main course and finish off with apricot mousse for dessert.
 Vegetarians should opt for potatoes and asparagus for a memorable experience.

 Another lunch option that’s between your walk between the flower market and Jordaan is Pancakes Amsterdam Negen Straatjes for an amazing and comparatively affordable meal.
 This isn’t just a place for sweet pancakes but you will also get savory ones too.

-4) Explore Jordaan – Walk along the canals go over the Bridges
+4) Explore Jordaan – Quick Walk along the canals & Bridges (1 pm)

 Many first timers get stuck in Amsterdam’s Dam Square – which is the most crowded area.
 I’d recommend you get out of it and head to the streets of Jordaan.